princetonvisualai/gan-debiasing/README.md

 - `linear_underrep.py`: Code for estimating hyperplanes with different fractions of positive/negative samples.

 ## Acknowledgements
-This work is supported by the National Science Foundation under Grant No. 1763642, and the Princeton First Year Fellowship to SK.
-We also thank Deniz Oktay, Felix Yu, Angelina Wang and Zeyu Wang, as well as the Fairness in AI group for helpful comments and suggestions.
+This work is supported by the National Science Foundation under Grant No. 1763642 and the Princeton First Year Fellowship to SK.
+We also thank Arvind Narayanan, Deniz Oktay, Angelina Wang, Zeyu Wang, Felix Yu, Sharon Zhang, as well as the Bias in AI reading group for helpful comments and suggestions.